mawentowski/infra-as-code-with-plantuml-docker/README.md

 - [ ] Introduce a new feature to **encode diagram text as YAML** that can be inserted into diagram entities or elements.

-- [ ] Implement a script to automatically clean out diagrams from the container's usr/share/nginx/html folder when there is no longer a corresponding source diagram in workspace/diagrams.
+- [ ] Implement a script to automatically clean out diagrams from the container's `usr/share/nginx/html` folder when there is no longer a corresponding source diagram in `workspace/diagrams`.
 This ensures that deleted diagrams no longer appear on the landing page, providing a cleaner and more organized visualization experience.

 - [ ] Automatically load helpful and relevant **VS Code extensions** in the Dev Container.
+  - [ ] PlantUML
+  - [ ] Git
+  - [ ] vscode-icons

 ## Contributing